 4. Don't forget about expenses and deductions

-Be sure to include any business expenses or deductions as part of your "net self-employment income".
+Be sure to include any business expenses or deductions as part of your "net self-employment income."
 You can also deduct things like IRA contributions and student loan interest.
-For a full list of deductions see this page.
+Learn more about deductions here.

 What counts as income?

 Anything you earn from work, including W2, self-employed or 1099 work can count towards your income.
 Unemployment and income from other members of your household (including those not applying for coverage) should also be counted.
 For a more detailed guide to calculating your Modified Adjusted Gross Income (MAGI), see this guide.